 For veterans specializing in logistics, a business that provides logistic support services is a natural fit.
 Lots of companies, events, and organizations rely on solid logistics.
 A veteran can bring sharp focus and rigid discipline to a logistics business.
 There are currently lots of logistics and transport companies that are veteran-owned.
 An example is the Southwest Florida Moving and Auto Transport company from Fort Myers, FL.
 They’re an Army-veteran-owned operation offering 24/7 fleet maintenance in the area.

 Many veterans received extensive training in wilderness survival in the military.
 That’s why they choose to teach courses on the subject after retiring from service.
 Lots of average civilians lack any survival knowledge, making it a valuable skill to teach.
 Disaster preparation is another course many veterans like to instruct.
 Always staying prepared with the necessary supplies is a mainstay of military knowledge.

 Veterans undergo strict exercise routines during military service.
 Many choose to stay in shape after returning to civilian life.
 As a result, running a gym is a natural business path for veterans.
 For those well-versed in martial arts, MMA gyms are in high demand these days.
 The same goes for boxing gyms and general-purpose gyms.
 A knowledgeable veteran with a tenacious work ethic can start a successful gym.

 Starting a Shooting Range/Firearms Training

-As with the other examples, a shooting range is something that veterans already know.
+As with the other examples, a shooting range in the United States is something that veterans are already familiar with.
 That’s especially true for Army Rangers, Navy SEALs, and Marines.
 Veterans that have extensive firearms knowledge and training make natural shooting range owners.
 Their hard work ethic also allows them to thrive on the business side of things.